luizrosalba/dev-links/docs/ReactJS/Rerender.md

 };
 ```

-## Encapsulate state in smaller components - components as props
+## Composition - components as props

 Same as before but with components as props